Frequently Asked Questions

 What is your background?

-- My background includes an art degree, raised in a family of artists, visiting museums in dozens of countries, and experiencing various cultures.
+- Art degree, raised in a family of artists, visiting museums in dozens of countries, and experiencing various cultures.

-- I’ve been doing photography more than fifteen years; I have photographed hundreds of models.
+- Doing photography over fifteen years; I've photographed hundreds of models.

 How do I apply?